Logan-Lin/Homepage/blog/md/multi-modal-transformer.md

 ![image (2)](multi-modal-transformer.assets/image (2).png)

 > Illustration of the QKV self-attention mechanism in Transformer.
-Source: https://en.wikipedia.org/wiki/Attention_(machine_learning)
+[Source](https://en.wikipedia.org/wiki/Attention_(machine_learning))

 The most common method for mapping language into the embedding space is through tokenization and token embedding.
 A tokenizer maps a word or word fragment into a discrete token index, and an index-fetching embedding layer (implemented in frameworks like PyTorch with `nn.Embedding`) maps this index into a fixed-dimension embedding vector.
 In principle, all discrete features can be mapped into the embedding space using this approach.

 ![1_Dk1X5rmLomXqqTPeuHgBpw](multi-modal-transformer.assets/1_Dk1X5rmLomXqqTPeuHgBpw.png)

 > Visualization of tokenizer and index-fetching embedding layer.
-Source: https://medium.com/@hunter-j-phillips/the-embedding-layer-27d9c980d124
+[Source](https://medium.com/@hunter-j-phillips/the-embedding-layer-27d9c980d124)

 ## Vector Quantization